WarrantyChain/MNInstall/README.md

 Write this down or copy it somewhere safe.

 SSH (Putty on Windows, Terminal.app on macOS) to your VPS, login to root, and add new user if it is not created already.
+Do _NOT_ use CAPITAL
+LETTERS in the user name!

 ```bash
 adduser YOURUSERNAME